CZ 457 Rimfire Accuracy

 Use coupon code KTG10 to get 10% off your order of $150 or more at Brownells.

 This rifle is the perfect platform to build the ultimate small game rig.
-The barrel is 24.8″ and comes free floated from the factory.
+The barrel is 24.8″ and comes free-floated from the factory.
 I safely tuned the factory trigger to a crisp 2 1/4 lbs using its internal adjustment mechanism.
 The receiver has an integral 11mm dovetail that allows you to mount your rings directly.
-With the 60 degrees bolt throw, you can mount a scope as low as possible.
+With the 60-degree bolt throw, you can mount a scope as low as possible.

 A 50-yard 5-shot group with my factory CZ-457